-Help protect Washington waters from invasive aquatic species.
-Learn more at the Washington Dept. of Fish and Wildlife Aquatic Nuisance Species web site.
+Help protect the Columbia River from invasive aquatic species.
+Learn more at the WDFW Aquatic Nuisance Species web site or by watching Don't Move A Mussel

 DON'T TRANSPORT AQUATIC PLANTS AND ANIMALS